MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-desktop.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Prevents users from adjusting the length of desktop toolbars.
 Also, users cannot reposition items or toolbars on docked toolbars.

 This setting does not prevent users from adding or removing toolbars on the desktop.